Why film a timelapse with Octolapse? Because it looks awesome!

 I run Octoprint on a Raspberry Pi 3B, and use a Logitech C920 camera.

 You can read about Octoprint and Octolapse here: https://octoprint.org/ – https://plugins.octoprint.org/plugins/octolapse/

 You can download my current Octolapse configuration: Download

 Read the Octolapse wiki.
 It’s full of good information.

 Q: How do I take higher resolution stills with Octolapse?

 To take higher resolution images for your timelapse, you can edit the /boot/octopi.txt file in your Octoprint installation.

 I use PuTTy to connect to my Raspberry Pi so that I can edit the /boot/octopi.txt file.

-Read through the comments of this file, they explain how it works and how the settings will influence the camera.
+Read through the comments of the octopi.txt file, they explain how it works and how the settings will influence the camera.